-It’s suggested that TR work for ENZARAD and DASL-HiCAP begin prior to clinical endpoint data becoming available.
+It’s suggested that TR work for ENZARAD and DASL-HiCaP begin prior to clinical endpoint data becoming available.

-IDEA GENERATION WORKSHOPS
+IDEAS GENERATION WORKSHOPS

 We express our gratitude to the patients and families who participate in our trials and generously donate bio-specimens that facilitate our translational research.
 Without these exceptional samples, our work would not be possible.
 Additionally, we would like to recognise the meticulous efforts of the participating sites in obtaining correlative samples from our ANZUP trials.

 Looking ahead, the Translational Research Subcommittee anticipates another fruitful year of research activitY for ANZUP.